zahiar/apache-airflow-playground/example-localstack-for-local-dev/README.md

-# Example: Run Airflow with Celery via docker-compose
+# Example: Develop against LocalStack

-This example shows you how to run Airflow (using official docker image) with its dependencies using docker-compose.
+This example shows you how to you can use LocalStack to develop your AWS-dependent DAGs locally, without requiring actual AWS resources.

 ## Instructions